By Dev K. Mishra, M.D.

 Clinical Assistant Professor of Orthopedic Surgery, Stanford University

 • Power.
 In multiple scientific studies, power is the one measurable predictor of elite level performance in football, rugby, soccer, and several other sports.
 Measured power is consistently higher for elite athletes compared to non-elite athletes in the same sport.

-The NFL draft is taking place this week, with no other sport devoting so much money, time, and effort intotrying to predict who will become the next superstar player.
-Players take personality profiles, their backgrounds are dissected, endless interviews are conducted, and there is the famous NFL Combine where players are tested in 8 key physical tasks.
-Thepurpose of all of that is to try and predict which player will help his team win and produce the greatest return for all of that money and effort.
+The NFL draft took place recently, with no other sport devoting so much money, time, and effort into trying to predict who will become the next superstar player.
+Players take personality profiles, their backgrounds are dissected, endless interviews are conducted.
+And there is the famous NFL Combine where players are tested in 8 key physical tasks.
+The purpose of all of that is to try and predict which player will help each team win and produce the greatest return for all of that money and effort.

 Caution For The Young Athlete

 Almost all of the scientific studies and training protocols are made for adults.
 Some cautions are needed for young athletes with growing bodies starting a power program.

 • If you’re new to these exercises you absolutely must start with supervision from a trainer with skill and experience working with young athletes

 • Don’t start a plyometric program if you have any pre-existing joint pain, such as Osgood-Schlatter in the knee or Sever’s in the heel.
 Stop the training if you develop any joint pain during training.

 • If done correctly, strength and plyometric training can be safe and effective for young athletes

 There are many, many factors that go into “performance”, some of which are really impossible to predict.
 But one physical factor under your control is power.
 Train properly for power and you might just end up as the next Peyton Manning and not the next Ryan Leaf.